-The Artists' international development programme is a £750,000 fund, jointly funded by the British Council and Arts Council England.
+The Artists' International Development fund is jointly funded by the British Council and Arts Council England.

-The programme offers early stage development opportunities for individual freelance and self employed artists based in England to spend time building links with artists, organisations and/or creative producers in another country.
+The Artists’ international development fund offers early stage development opportunities for individual freelance and self-employed artists and/or creative practitioners (including, for example: producers, curators, publishers, editors, translators, choreographers) based in England to spend time building links with artists, organisations and/or creative producers in another country.

 You can download the lists of successful applicants using the link on the right.

-Seventh round of successful applicants announced June 2014
+Tenth round of successful applicants announced November 2015

 Our aims for the programme

-We have developed the Artists' international development fund to help us achieve our aims within goal 1 of our 10-year framework Achieving great art and culture for everyone: talent and artistic excellence are thriving and celebrated.
+We have developed the Artists' international development fund to help us achieve our aims within Goal 1 of our 10-year framework Great art and culture for everyone: excellence.
 We want artists to be open to international perspectives and to expand their horizons.

 The British Council and the Arts Council want the programme to produce:

-- an increase in the amount of international collaboration among artists between the UK and other countries across the arts and creative industries
+- an increase in the amount of international collaboration among artists and/or creative practitionersbetween the UK and other countries across the arts and creative industries

 The Arts Council and British Council have a memorandum of understanding in place, focussed around this work.